Contact Us

 - mf2865@cumc.columbia.edu mf2865@cumc.columbia.edu

-Mary Fiore is an innovative and creative engagement specialist with three decades of experience in fundraising, strategic programming, engagement events, and project management.
-Mary’s entire career has been centered in the nonprofit sector where she has raised funds for renowned NYC and international nonprofits, such as The Bronx Museum of the Arts, Covenant House, the Princess Grace Foundation, Planned Parenthood, Help USA, Innocence Project, Cooperation Ireland, and more.
-Mary has a Masters in Nonprofit Management from Columbia University, and joined Columbia Mailman School of Public Health in 2012 after leading Mary Fiore & Co.
+Mary Fiore (SPS ’22), senior director of constituent engagement and events, is an innovative and creative engagement specialist with three decades of experience in fundraising, strategic programming, engagement events, and project management.
+Mary’s entire career has been centered in the nonprofit sector, where she has raised funds for renowned New York City and international nonprofits, such as The Bronx Museum of the Arts, Covenant House, the Princess Grace Foundation, Planned Parenthood, Help USA, the Innocence Project, Cooperation Ireland, and more.
+Mary has a master’s in nonprofit management from Columbia University.
+She joined Columbia Mailman School of Public Health in 2012 after leading Mary Fiore & Co.

 Katie Mayfield, MA